Academic Quality Assurance | Study Abroad – UK

 To better understand Exeter's academic framework, read our guide on Assessment and Academic Policies at Exeter University.

-Meeting the Exeter university graduation requirements involves completing the required credits, maintaining academic progression, following academic standards, and fulfilling degree regulations.
+Meeting the Exeter University graduation requirements means completing the required credits, meeting progression standards, following academic policies, and fulfilling all degree requirements.

 Explore more